guidallambert/MusicEditing/EasyLilypondCustomisation.md

 When looking for a score of some music on CPDL, how many times have you thought “I wish that edition was a tone higher” or “the music font is much too big” and so on?
 CPDL is great, but finding the right piece in the format which is right for you can be time-consuming, dispiriting and (too often) ultimately fruitless.

 Sometimes the creator of each edition provides the editable source they used to generate their PDF file.
 They are trying to be helpful of course, but even when they do, it is often in a proprietary format, chained to an expensive piece of music editing software like Sibelius, Finale, Capella and so on.
-Even if you can afford one of these, you probably can’t afford all of them, and nor can you afford to learn how to use them all.
+Even if you can afford one of these, you probably can’t afford all of them, and nor can you likely afford the time to learn how to use them all.

-I prepare all my scores in Lilypond because it is free, and because it can create the highest standard of musical engraving.
+All my scores are in Lilypond because it is free, and because I think it can create the highest standard of musical engraving.
 It is very powerful and versatile.

-But Lilypond has a big problem:  it is extremely intimidating for new users.
-Because of this, I structure my Lilypond source files so it’s easy to change common parameters without having to learn how to use Lilypond first.
+But Lilypond has a big problem, that it is extremely intimidating for new users.
+Because of this, I structure my Lilypond source files so it’s easy to change the common things without having to learn how to use Lilypond first.
 Once you understand my simple conventions, it becomes a trivial matter to change:

 * Pitch (transposition)
 * Clefs  (ie. voices)